sjwarner-bp/BrumHack2017/README.md

 ### Possible extension to Rock, Paper, Scissors...
 Rock, Paper, Scissors, Lizard, Spock?
 Why are all the shapes so similar?!?!?! :scream:

+## LeapTranslate
+**NOT YET IMPLEMENTED**

+Another cool idea would be to translate basic sign language (maybe start off with the [American Fingerspelled Alphabet](http://www.lifeprint.com/asl101/fingerspelling/fingerspelling.htm), outputting a letter when a hand gesture is recognised.

+But again...
+Why are there so many letters that look so similar :scream: